yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

     ##      hist
     ##  ▂▇▇▇▇▃▁▁

+`GovSpending` represents the amount spent by the government as a percentage of the GDP of the country.
 The distribution of government spending is generally symmmetric and unimodal.
 There are several outliers which have significantly higher government spending: with government spending either equal to or more than 100% of the country’s GDP.
 The mode of the distribution is around 25%.
 Since there is minimal skewing, we report the mean and standard deviation.
 The mean government spending is 33.87 and the distribution has a standard deviation of 15.52.

 ``` r
 ggplot(data = economic_data, mapping = aes(x = Population)) +